-Distribution of the Average by Contract Type and Professional Group
+Distribution of the Average by Contract Ty pe and Professional Group Distribution of the Average by contract ry

 Permanent Temporary

 Employees 90% 10%

 Labourers 88% 12%

 These figures at the end of the year are the net result of the employees who joined and left our staff during 2018.
 Regarding the latter, involuntary terminations represent 1.2% of the total workforce, excluding the collective departures associated with the end of operations, mainly in Brazil.
 These figures have the same distribution as the Group's workforce as a whole, taking into account diversity criteria.